AnvilDeveloperNetwork/TechTalkPrep/README.md

   - Do a full rebuild

 * We should have stuck with LISP
-  - Explain why LISPs were abondoned
+  - Explain why LISPs were abandoned
   - What were the perks of LISP
   - Is it making a come back with clojure?